Skip to main content

 Print/Save as PDF

 This article discusses the bodily processes behind clicking and popping joints, whether you should be concerned, and some ways you can decrease the noise.
-With this information, you can continue your daily routine and seek treatment if you need it.
+With this information, you can continue your daily routine and seek treatment if needed.

 What does joint clicking/popping mean?